Cluster of coronavirus cases is tied to US biotech meeting

-At least 11 people who have tested positive for the virus outside Massachusetts have been linked to the Feb.
-26-27 meeting, including five in North Carolina, two in Indiana, and one each in New Jersey and Tennessee, officials said.
+An additional 12 people who have tested positive for the virus outside Massachusetts have been linked to the Feb.
+26-27 meeting, including five in North Carolina, two in Indiana, and one each in New Jersey, Tennessee and Washington, D.C., officials said.
 Two tested positive in Europe, Biogen spokesman David Caouette said Wednesday.

 The Biogen cluster underscores the danger in continuing to host business gatherings as the virus, which has sickened tens of thousands of people since emerging in China in December, spreads, said Marc Lipsitch, a Harvard University infectious disease epidemiologist.

-Note: This story has been corrected to show that the spelling of the investment bank that hosted the event is Cowen, not Cowan.